 An individual who meets any of the following criteria will be excluded from participation in this study:

-Extreme prematurity or extremely low birthweight infants (infants <1kg or born before 28 weeks gestation) where development may not be adequate for reliable doppler measurements

-Infants with severe skin conditions that might interfere with accuracy of measurements
+Major congenital anomalies

-Severe hemodynamic instability or other conditions which may impact blood flow and accuracy of doppler measurements including hypotension, arrhythmias, cardiac failure, congenital heart defects, severe anemia
+Current or recent (within 48 hours) clinical instability which may impact blood flow and accuracy of doppler measurements (e.g., requiring inotropes, invasive ventilation, shock)

-Severe respiratory distress or respiratory failure requiring invasive ventilation with high frequency oscillatory ventilation (HFOV) or high frequency jet ventilation (HFJV) which may impact accuracy of measurements
+Anticipated discharge within 24 hours

+Infants who do not meet the weight criteria as defined in the inclusion criteria: >28 0/7 to 33 6/7 weeks GA and > birth weight 1,500–2,500 g.

+Infants with severe skin conditions that might interfere with accuracy of measurements.

 Presence of implanted medical devices (eg. pacemakers, ventricular assist devices) that may interfere with measurements